AdobeDocs/target-learn.en/help/audiences/use-audiences.md

 author: Daniel Wright
 exl-id: c164eba0-d548-4ace-b9e7-746bdafa844d
 ---
-# Use Audiences in Adobe Target
+# Use audiences in Adobe Target

+This video shows Adobe Target users how to use audiences to target activities and filter reports.

 ## What you will learn